CleasbyCode/pdvzip/README.md

 ***pHYs, sBIT, sPLT, sRGB,*** (Imgur does not keep the pHYs chunk).
 ***tRNS.
 (Not recommended, may distort image).***

-*Other platforms may differ in what chunks they preserve and which you can overfill.*
+*Other platforms may differ in what chunks they preserve and which ones you can overfill.*

 This program uses the ***iCCP*** (extraction script) and ***IDAT*** (zip file) chunk names for storing arbitrary data.